sp4ce-cowboy/tp/docs/DeveloperGuide.md

 ℹ️ **Note:** The lifeline for `DeleteTransactionCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-##### Details
+**Details**

 1. The user specifies the transaction to be deleted by stating the integer index of the transaction to be deleted.
 2. The input will be parsed by `DeleteTransactionCommandParser` and if the provided input is invalid, `ParseException` will be thrown, and the user is prompted to enter the command again with the correct input.
 3. If the input is valid, an `Index` object is created with the given input integer, and passed into `DeleteTransactionCommand` to be executed by `LogicManager`
-4. `LogicManger` will invoke the `execute` method of `DeleteTransactionCommand` which will delete the `Transaction` from UniCash.
+4. `LogicManger` will invoke the `execute` method of `DeleteTransactionCommand` which will delete the `Transaction` from UniCa$h.

 It is important to take note that when the user input is parsed, it is based on the currently displayed `TransactionList` inside
 `TransactionListPanel`.
 This means that even if a `TransactionList` contains `10` transactions, given a specific nominally valid number like `7`, it can still throw a `ParseException` if the shown `TransactionList` contains less than `7` items.
 This feature is intentional, as the User is able to, for example, `find` a particular group of transaction and immediately delete those transactions by just looking at their displayed index number without having to refer to an external identifier of that transaction.
-UniCash will automatically handle the visual ordering and representation of transactions with the `TransactionsListPanel` in the UI.
+UniCa$h will automatically handle the visual ordering and representation of transactions with the `TransactionsListPanel` in the UI.
 The details and diagrams for this part will be elaborated further in the UI section (and other relevant sections) of this Developer Guide.